 It is also important to think carefully about the correct learning method for you, personally.
 Perhaps, look back on a time when you were successful in learning something new and try to analyse the key ingredients that helped you succeed at that time.

-If that was the case, then make sure you try to emulate that experience when deciding how you are going to learn a foreign language.
-Decide what will be the best learning method for YOU?
+If that is the case, then make sure you try to emulate that experience when deciding how you are going to learn a foreign language.
+Decide what will be the best learning method for YOU.

-If your successful learning experience was anything like the one described above, it suggests that you are a person who thrives on personal contact and ongoing support and excels in a relatively stress free environment.
+If your successful learning experience was anything like the one described above, it suggests that you’re someone who thrives on personal contact and ongoing support and excels in a relatively stress-free environment.
 Therefore, conclude that trying to learn a foreign language online or with a ‘teach yourself’ book is not the best option for you.

 You should, perhaps, find a good language training school, with excellent teachers and supportive classmates to bring out the best in you.